 While unfortunately not as common in North America, it’s common for German, English, Spanish, and Italian clubs to have youth programs with 3 or even 4 playable squads.

 - A Squad: These are considered your starters.
-What you consider to be your best players for their age bracket.
+What do you consider to be your best players for their age bracket?

-- C Squad: This team would be a majority of reserves, or more commonly practice squad players.
-Players showing promise from D Squad, or Players who have come up through the program, but have yet to breakthrough.
+- C Squad: This team would be a majority of reserves, or more commonly, practice squad players.
+Players are showing promise from D Squad or Players who have come up through the program but have yet to break through.

 4. Maximize Practice Effectiveness by Minimizing Your Talking.